Peerless-AV/PeerlessAcumaticaCustomizations/README.md

 8-15-2024 - Started new deployment group.
 This group will include updating documentation on new folders for delivered GI's, Import / Export Scenarios and report updates.
 Buidling folder structure for these objects based on production tenants.

+8-20-2024 -- Rebuilt packages in DEV environment after a refresh of Peerless-AV - TEST.
+The rebuild required a reboot of the server.

 #### CBIZ.PL.OBSReport[002]

 Initial delivery of the OBS report requested by Stephen K.  8/15/2024, this packaged failed deployment in previous group due to compatibility issue with AIS cost package.

+#### TSSOProfitMarginCalculation[006]

+Update to resolve an issue with calculating margin in the UK with different warehouses

+#### CBIZ.PL.AccountCompareBudget

+Functionality added to show budget on account summary page.
+Kris is asking for additional drill downs.
+Prior to sending to CBIZ, DZ confirming okay to deploy as is, and work on drill down in second phase.

+#### AISCostOverheadAllocation[001]

+Updated from origial version, showing package and code in visual studio, and correcting the calculate button to include multiple overhead values.

 ### End Aug-2024-Package-A